 In some cases you may be limited to operating your boat's equipment utilizing only a single shore power cord.
 The following procedure will provide the most efficient power to the boat.

-Slide the covers on the panel to expose the SHORE 1 & GEN BRIDGE main breaker.
+Slide the covers on the panel to expose the GENERATOR & shore power 2 MAIN breaker